Montelukast side effects: what patients need to know

 - Urticaria (hives): itchy, raised welts on the skin

-- Pruritus: generalised itching without a visible rash
+- Pruritus: itching all over without a visible rash

 - Erythema nodosum: painful red lumps, usually on the shins (rare)